 Cristal, who has a daughter herself, is looking to a brighter bra-fit future: “Hopefully I can help teach the next generation of women how to feel their best, from skin-deep on up, so they don’t have to wait as long as the rest of us did.”

 Not quite sure if your bras are nailing it yet?
-Check out the fit tips below or call the amBRAssadors at 877.728.9272 (select option #4).
+Check out the fit advice below or call the amBRAssadors at 877.728.9272 (select option #4).

 How to Find a Bra That Fits: